pagkly/Zed/Investopedia3/Fringe Benefits The Ins and Outs.md

 ## Special Considerations

 By default, fringe benefits are taxable unless they are specifically exempted.
-Recipients of taxable fringe benefits are required to include the [fair market value](https://www.investopedia.com/terms/f/fairmarketvalue.asp) of the benefit in their taxable income for the year.
+Recipients of taxable fringe benefits are required to include the [[fair market value]](https://www.investopedia.com/terms/f/fairmarketvalue.asp) of the benefit in their taxable income for the year.

 The companies that compete for the best talent in highly competitive fields may offer the most extraordinary fringe benefits.

-The Internal Revenue Service (IRS) maintains a list called the [Tax Guide to Fringe Benefits](https://www.investopedia.com/terms/i/irs-publication-15-b.asp).
+The Internal Revenue Service (IRS) maintains a list called the [[Tax Guide to Fringe Benefits]](https://www.investopedia.com/terms/i/irs-publication-15-b.asp).
 As of 2019, the list of fringe benefits excluded from income taxes includes:1

 -   Accident and health benefits
 -   Achievement awards (up to $1,600 for qualified awards)